 Recognizing these differences helps you embrace your natural learning style instead of struggling with methods that don’t fit.

-Visual guide to the six Perceptual Styles and their approach to change
+A chart illustrating the six Perceptual Styles and their interrelationship

 Explore the six Perceptual Styles